vchain-us/cnlc-docs/pages/help/introduction.md

 - Ledgers provide secure, immutable storage appropriate sensitive or mission-critical data.

-- Ledgers are set up and configured on the CNLC web UI.
+- Ledgers are set up and configured on the CNIL web UI.

 - Transactions are written to the Ledger as key-value pairs, using the provided SDK.

-<prev-next class="_margin-top-1" :prev="{ url: '/', label: 'About Help' }" :next="{ url: '/overall-status', label: 'Home - System Status' }"></prev-next>
+<ui-prev-next class="mt-1" :prev="{ url: '/', label: 'About Help' }" :next="{ url: '/overall-status', label: 'Home - System Status' }"></ui-prev-next>